abdullah-radwan/OAD/README.md

 ```

 ## About
-The program is based on C++ and Qt 5.11.
+The program is based on C++, Qt 5.11 and Quazip.
 Any suggestions, bugs and contributes are welcomed.

 Should you have any inquiries, don't hesitate to contact me on [abbodmar@gmail.com](mailto:abbodmar@gmail.com?subject=Orbiter%20Addons%20Manager).